Universal-Basic-Compute/serenissima/docs/architecture/income-visualization.md

 2. **Visualization Layer**: Implemented by `IncomePolygonRenderer`
 3. **Color Calculation**: Handled by utility functions in `colorUtils.ts`
 4. **Event-Based Updates**: Using the application's event bus system
+5. **Navigation Integration**: Connected with land and water navigation systems

 This architecture ensures that income data management is decoupled from its visualization, making the system more maintainable and extensible.